 - The arrangements for managing medicines at the service did not always keep patients safe.
-Medicines audits did not demonstrate improvements in prescribing and medicines management, the provider did not record the dispensing of medicines in line with guidelines, and systems for checking GP equipment trolleys and monitoring blank prescription forms were not always effective. - The service did not carry medical gases such as Oxygen, or an Automatic External Defibrillator (AED) in vehicles used for home visits and did not have a documented risk assessment mitigating their absence. - There were clearly defined and embedded systems and processes in place to keep patients safe and safeguarded from abuse.
+Medicines audits had been introduced but were not yet completed, with one cycle being carried out, and as such did not demonstrate actions identified had been implemented or were effective in making improvements in prescribing and medicines management.
+The provider did not record the dispensing of medicines in line with guidelines. - The service did not carry medical gases such as Oxygen, or an Automatic External Defibrillator (AED) in vehicles used for home visits and did not have a documented risk assessment mitigating their absence. - There were clearly defined and embedded systems and processes in place to keep patients safe and safeguarded from abuse.

 - There was an open and transparent approach to safety and an effective system in place for recording, reporting and learning from significant events. - Patients' care needs were assessed and delivered in line with current evidence based guidance and in a timely way according to need.
 The service met the National Quality Requirements. - Staff had been trained to provide them with the skills, knowledge and experience to deliver effective care and treatment. - There was a system in place that enabled staff access to patient records, and the out of hours staff provided other services, for example the local GPs and hospital, with information following contact with patients as was appropriate. - Patients said they were treated with compassion, dignity and respect and they were involved in their care and decisions about their treatment. - Information about services and how to complain was available and easy to understand.
-Improvements were made to the quality of care as a result of complaints and concerns.
+Improvements were made to the quality of care as a result of complaints and concerns. - The service had good facilities and was well equipped to treat patients and meet their needs.

-- The service worked proactively with other organisations and providers to develop services that supported alternatives to hospital admission where appropriate and improved the patient experience. - The service had good facilities and was well equipped to treat patients and meet their needs. - There was a clear leadership structure and staff felt supported by management.
+- There was a clear leadership structure and staff felt supported by management.
 The service proactively sought feedback from staff and patients, which it acted on. - The provider was aware of and complied with the requirements of the duty of candour.